stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

     ... if (err) throw err;
     ... });

-Stormpath Accounts have several basic fields (`givenName`, `surname`, `email`, etc...), but also support storing schema-less JSON data through the `customData` field.  `customData` allows you to store any user profile information (*up to 10MB per user!*).
+Stormpath accounts have several basic fields (`givenName`, `surname`, `email`, etc...), but also support storing schema-less JSON data through the `customData` field.  `customData` allows you to store any user profile information (*up to
+10MB per user!*).

 {% docs note %}
 The required fields are: `givenName`, `surname`, `email`, and `password`.
 {% enddocs %}

-Once you've created an Account, you can access the Account's data by referencing the attribute names, for instance:
+Once you've created an `Account`, you can access the account's data by referencing the attribute names, for instance:

     > account['givenName']
     'Joe'